 There are arrangements in place to service and maintain the laser equipment in line with the manufacturer's guidance.
-The most recent service report of the laser were reviewed.
-Addressing the area for improvement in relation to the medical treatment protocols will ensure that appropriate arrangements are in place to operate the laser equipment.
+The most recent service report of the laser was reviewed.

+Addressing the areas for improvement will strengthen the arrangements in place to operate the laser equipment.

-5.2.9 How does the service ensure that clients have a planned programme of care and have sufficient information to consent to treatment?
+5.2.8 How does the service ensure that clients have a planned programme of care and have sufficient information to consent to treatment?

 Ms Traynor confirmed that clients are provided with an initial consultation to discuss their treatment and any concerns they may have.
-There is written information for clients that provides a clear explanation of any treatment and includes effects, side-effects, risks, complications and expected outcomes.
+In the main, there is written information for clients that provides a clear explanation of the treatments and includes effects, side-effects, risks, complications and expected outcomes.
+It was identified that written information was required for one of the laser treatments provided.
+This was discussed with Ms Traynor who provided assurances that this matter would be addressed.